pulumi/docs/pulumi-hugo/themes/default/content/blog/query-kubernetes/index.md

 Today, we're introducing Pulumi Query for Kubernetes, which aims to simplify scenarios like this.

 Pulumi Query is a tool and SDK for querying live Kubernetes resources.
 Pulumi Query supports both batch and streaming query modes.
 Batch queries run to completion, generating a fixed report.
-But streaming queries watch Kubernetes resources in real time, and to take action when specific events occur.
+Streaming queries watch Kubernetes resources in real-time and take action when specific events occur.
 For example:

 * Post a slack notification when we run out of disk space.